klen/redux-code/README.md

 ```

-you may also pass an array of string to create simple actions
+You may also pass an array of strings to create simple actions

 ```javascript
 const actions = createActions('prefix/', ['init', 'update'])